 - all health information held by other organisations.

-Complaints about interferences with privacy (breaches of Part 5 of the Act or an HPP) are handled by the Health Services Commissioner.
+Complaints about interferences with privacy (breaches of Part 5 of the Act or an HPP) are handled by the Health Complaints Commissioner.

 Who must comply with the Health Records Act?